AngeloGalav/MachineLearningNotes/2022-11-02 - Lift chart, Naive Bayes, Laplace smoothing.md

 ## ROC Curve
 Keep in mind: Soft classifier = probabilistic classifier.

 Let's consider that we have a lot of data, and it has some noise.
 Some of this noise alters our data, and we have to distinguish the data to extract knowledge from it.
-In particular, we have to distinguish between hit rate and false alarm in a noisy channel, and so the noise alters the two levels according to a _gaussian distribution_.
+In particular, we have to distinguish between hit rate and false alarm in a noisy channel, and so the noise alters the two levels according to a _Gaussian distribution_.
 We could impose a threshold to the values, but we would have some FP and FN.

-With less noise, the two gaussian curves are better separated.
+With less noise, the two Gaussian curves are better separated.
 ![[roc_gaussian.png]]

 Moving the threshold towards right increases both the rate of true positives and false positives caught.